Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For government property inspectors and investigators, five of seven sources had data.
-On AI exposure, AI Resilience Model and Will Robots Take My Job both rated it low, while Anthropic rated it medium, a modest split that keeps confidence at medium-high.
-Steady demand and middle-range pay held all three sub-scores at medium, landing this career at "Resilient."
+On AI exposure, sources mostly agreed: both Will Robots Take My Job and our AI Resilience Model rated it low, while Anthropic rated it medium, a modest split.
+Demand and economic signals both came in at medium, keeping confidence at medium-high and the score at "Resilient."

 AI Resilience Report forGovernment Property Inspectors and Investigators